This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The process is simple and only takes a few seconds.

-This means you have the opportunity of experimenting with several presets at the same time in order to find the look you want to achieve.
+This means you can experiment with several presets simultaneously to find the look you want to achieve.

 How to Backup Lightroom Presets

-This is because a preset that you primarily use for interiors don't look as good as exterior photos.
+This is because a preset you primarily use for interiors doesn't look as good as exterior photos.

-Film presets may also look great for your portraits, but don't make your products pop in the way that you want.
+Film presets may also look great for portraits, but they don't make your products pop the way you want them to.

-It's important that you back up your presets so that in the case of a hardware or software malfunction, they won't be completely lost.
+It's essential to back up your presets so they won't be lost entirely in case of a hardware or software malfunction.

-You can save your presets either through the cloud, an external hard drive, or a USB stick.
+You can save your presets through the cloud, an external hard drive, or a USB stick.

 Start by opening up Preferences in Lightroom.